tf/pageflow-chart/README.md

 `S3_HOST_ALIAS` to circumvent the same-domain policy.
 Configure this in your Pageflow Chart initializer `config/initializers/pageflow_chart.rb`.

-Example conf snippet for Nginx:
+Example conf snippet for Nginx.
+Add this `location` block inside every `server` that's being used by Ruby/Rails.

     location /datawrapper/ {
       proxy_pass http://bucketname.s3-website-eu-west-1.amazonaws.com/;
       proxy_redirect http://bucketname.s3-website-eu-west-1.amazonaws.com/ $scheme://$host/datawrapper/;
     }

-This is needed so the charts can be servered from the same origin as the entry.
+Normally you will do in two servers: the one that has `listen 80` in it and the other one which has `listen 443' in it (for https).
+This is needed so the charts can be servered from the same origin a the entry.

 ## Configuration